-3. Hoarding information on company or team performance.
-You might think your employees do not care about the bigger picture, however, everyone is interested in how their work connects to team and firm outcomes.
-Some managers prefer to keep employees in the dark over results with the mistake assumption of, “They just need to focus on their work,” or, “They won’t understand the metrics or scorecard.”
+You might think your employees do not care about the bigger picture, however, everyone is interested in how their work connects to the team and firm outcomes.
+Some managers prefer to keep employees in the dark over results with the mistaken assumption that, “They just need to focus on their work,” or, “They won’t understand the metrics or scorecard.”
 Others resist sharing negative results, hoping to avoid demoralizing the team.

-5. Claiming credit for the work of team members.
 I hear about this behavior regularly in workshops and programs, and I am always shocked at the brazen theft of ideas and accomplishments by a significant number of incompetent managers.
 This behavior is guaranteed to destroy all trust and stifle creativity and innovation.
 Effective managers learn to shine the spotlight squarely on others instead of stealing the spotlight.
-Give credit, never take it, unless you are taking credit for a failure.
+Give credit, never take it, unless you are taking credit for failure.

 There is some truth in the reality that poor managers don’t care enough to seek out feedback on their performance.
 Nonetheless, many managers aspire to improve and appreciate input even if it is uncomfortable or negative.
 Here are some ideas managers can employ to help identify some behaviors they should change or cease.